maxdobeck/eurotrip/_posts/2018-1-31-First-day-in-London.md

 All-in-all it went by pretty quick.
 Despicable Me 3 really loses its subtletly around the 3rd showing but I can't complain about having nothing to do.

-## Interesting Things About Europe
+## Interesting Things About Europe So Far
 * The trashcan has not been invented yet over here.
 Walked around with trash in my pocket for 35 minutes.
 * Everyone thinks my lack of knowledge about their currency is hilarious.
 No I don't know which one is a ten pence, I don't know what the hell a pence is.
 * Everyone's dream is to immigrate to California.
 * Trains are dope.
+* The UK does _not_ use the Euro.
+They are on the pound.
+Whoops